SaulTejedaM/OrganizApp/README.md

 ````
 - Extract all files and excute "index.html" on your local server

-- Click on create a shortcut on your desktop checkbox:

 - **This project is already connected to a Firebase WEB application**